auxiliary/repeater/README.md

 ### Path Tool
 - Click to add anchor points
 - Each click adds a new point to the path
+- **Drag while clicking to create curved segments** using cubic Bezier curves
-- Paths are automatically connected with straight lines
+- Paths can mix straight lines and curves seamlessly
-- Double-click or press Escape to finish the path
+- Double-click or press Enter to finish the path

+#### Creating Curved Paths
+1. **Start a path**: Click to place the first anchor point
+2. **Add straight segments**: Click to add more points (creates straight lines)
+3. **Create curves**: Click and drag to create curved segments
+   - The drag distance and direction determine the curve shape
+   - Control points are automatically calculated for smooth curves
+4. **Edit curves**: Use the Anchor Point tool to adjust control points
+   - Orange control points appear for curved segments
+   - Drag control points to modify curve shape

 ## Technical Details